fisodd/www-fisodd-com/README.md

 # www-fisodd-com
-The raw content for a personal website.
+The raw content for a personal website, deployed as www.Fisodd.com.